Yue1Harriet1Huang/Yue1Harriet1Huang.github.io/_posts/2019-08-08-lego-body-parts-of-pretrained-model-in-NLP.md

 Prelude:
 (1) balance between upsampling folds VS. number of epochs to train for unbalanced dataset in LSTM

+- more epochs: trains the nn at a deeper level - generate more minority class prediction even at a very low upsampling scale - but could be false positives

+- less epochs but more upsampling folds: trains the nn at a more shallower level - still may be able to quite a few minority class prediction - the false positives VS. true positives are up for an investigation

 ## Steps of ULMFiT pretrained-models in NLP Transfer Learning:
 [Ref: Universal Language Model Fine-Tuning (ULMFiT) State-of-the-Art in Text Analysis